exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 (note that it depends also on the swapping durations, on the last range SLMS should be run with 60s [4/3/1/2] and 20s on [1/2/4/3] to be best).
 So from e200-e300, SLMS 4>3>1>2 (60s) ↔ 1>2>4>3 (20s)

+For a more precise description of SLMS, check out the [theory strategy section](https://exponential-idle-guides.netlify.app/guides/theory-strategies/#slms).

 #### Post e300+ \\(\rho\\)

 At this point, the theory becomes very idle.
 We simply autobuy all variables.
 Publish at approximately 8-10 multiplier.
 If you wish to improve efficiency, you can disable \\(a_1\\)\\(a_2\\) at about 4.5 publication multiplier and \\(b_1\\)\\(b_2\\) at 6.0 multiplier until publish.